Widdershin/programmers-oath/README.md

 0. I will only undertake honest and moral work.
 I will stand firm against any requirement that exploits or harms people.

-1. I will respect the learnings of those programmers who came before me, and share my learnings with those to come.
+1. I will respect the lessons learned by those who came before me, and will share what I learn with those to come.

 2. I will remember that programming is art as well as science, and that warmth, empathy and understanding may outweigh a clever algorithm or technical argument.